giga-sec/gigaSec-Tech-Notes/README.md

 Check the installed plugins here
 --> `Tech-Notes/.obsidian/plugins`

-But you can choose `Do not trust`, I believe it will not break any functionality of my vault.
+But you can choose `Do not trust`, I believe it will not break any functionality of my vault and understand that the tutorials written on my vault will not kinda work.